CloudNimble/BlazorEssentials/README.md

 ## Feedback

 Feel free to send us feedback on [Twitter][twitter-link] or [file an issue][issues-link].
 Feature requests are always welcome.
-If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!
+If you wish to contribute, please take a quick look at the [contribution guidelines](./.github/CONTRIBUTING.md).

 ## Code of Conduct